laniakita/website/apps/laniakita-com/__tests__/test_content/blog/README.md

 # Test Blog Posts

-This file should be ignored successfully.
+This file should be [REDACTED] successfully.